Fault-tolerant Locating-Dominating Sets on the Infinite King Grid: Abstract

 \section{Abstract}

 Let $G$ be a graph of a network system with vertices, $V(G)$, representing physical locations and edges, $E(G)$, representing informational connectivity.
-A \emph{locating-dominating (LD)} set $S$ is a subset of vertices representing detectors capable of sensing an ``intruder" at precisely their location or somewhere in their open-neighborhood---an LD set must be capable of locating an intruder anywhere in the graph.
+A \emph{locating-dominating (LD)} set $S \subseteq V(G)$ is a subset of vertices representing detectors capable of sensing an ``intruder'' at precisely their location or somewhere in their open-neighborhood---an LD set must be capable of locating an intruder anywhere in the graph.
 We explore three types of fault-tolerant LD sets: \emph{redundant LD} sets, which allow a detector to be removed, \emph{error-detecting LD} sets, which allow at most one false negative, and \emph{error-correcting LD} sets, which allow at most one error (false positive or negative).
-In particular, we determine lower and upper bounds for the minimum density of fault-tolerant locating-dominating sets in the \emph{infinite king grid}; to prove the lower bounds, we introduce a new share-discharging strategy.
+In particular, we determine lower and upper bounds for the minimum density of these three fault-tolerant locating-dominating sets in the \emph{infinite king grid}.